yigitsever/gradecoin-site/content/transaction_docs.md

 - The order of fields should be exactly as shown above.
 - All keys and string values must be enclosed with quotation marks (`"`).

-Here's an example demostrating how your JSON string should look like:
+Here's an example on how your JSON string should look like:
 ```json
 {"source":"bar","target":"baz","amount":2,"timestamp":"2021-04-18T21:49:00"}
 ```